 If you do not qualify under the visa waiver program, you will need to apply for the relevant nonimmigrant visa prior to travel.
 It is advisable to seek legal counsel to ensure you are applying for the correct travel documents to ensure entry to the US for your specific purpose.

-US visas for UK citizens
+US visa options for UK citizens

 US visas are divided into two main categories – immigrant and nonimmigrant visas.